brettz9/webappfind/README.md

     1. Check upon each save attempt that the loaded protocol is still registered as a handler (and remove usage notes above once implemented).
     1. Listen for unregistration of protocols to disable acting on future messages from them (only relevant for pages already loaded in this session).
 1. API changes/additions
+		1. Change custom modes to be prefixed with a colon in front of fundamental modes and then allow multiple modes separated by whitespace (especially in preparation for support of a likely frequent use case for combining a new fundamental mode, "export", along with an "edit" mode, e.g., to allow saving of an SVG file as SVG or PNG, or saving CoffeeScript as CoffeeScript of JavaScript).
     1. WebAppFind command line to resolve URL into content to be passed to web app or path/link (file: or c:\) for app or file
         1. Modify Executable Builder so an executable can cause a web file to be opened by a web or desktop app; and then save changes back via PUT or POST (check header for PUT support?); or should I instead just implement command line control for web->desktop add-ons and call that within an executable/Executable Builder (leading potentially back through WebAppFind command-line control)?
         1. Use server's filetypes.json also if present